S&P

 Hedgematic specifies S&P unit withdrawals for each year.
 You could just uninstall the app and follow the plan, withdrawing your yearly sums.
 More likely, you will look to rebalance each year.

 There is a chance that these proceeds may not meet your specified after-inflation expenses.
 You indicated your tolerance for this outcome with the risk aversity you included when you created your profile.
 But there will be a payday every year.
-Barring catastrophe, you will not run out of money.
+Barring national catastrophe, you will not run out of money.

 Above is an out-year display.

+In later years, you are instructed to sell part or all of particular tranches.
 Sale proceeds wind up in cash where they are drawn to support your year’s expenses.

 Charts